csaf-poc/csaf_backend/README.md

 ### Requirements
 Ensure that you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed.

-The development setup requires some further packages being installed:
+The development setup further requires the packages `python3` and `python3-venv` being installed.
-* python3
-* python3-venv
 ### Setup
 Start the containers either for testing or development.
 #### Testing